bq/penguin-doc/_components/spinner.markdown

 };
 {% endhighlight %}

 ##events

-The spinner's target receives the event
+The spinner's target receives the event.

 | Event type   | Description                                     | Target                  |
 |--------------|-------------------------------------------------|-------------------------|
 | spinner:show | This event is fired when the spinner is shown.  | 'body' or custom target |
 | spinner:hide | This event is fired when the spinner is hidden. | 'body' or custom target |

 {% highlight js %}
 // Show the created spinner